Cyber Security (CSE)

 "There are over one million unfilled cyber security jobs in the world!!"
 (Forbes)

 At EIT Digital we see cybersecurity as one of the cornerstones of creating a safe and inclusive digital society.
-The omnipresence of digital technology has made that cybersecurity has even become an essential ingredient in defending our democratic values, as this recent article in politico.eu illustrates nicely.
+The omnipresence of digital technology has made that cybersecurity has become an essential in securing network and information systems in the European Union, as this European Commission's strategy and policy illustrates nicely.

 Our Master School Programme Cyber Security has been developed to equip responsible cybersecurity specialists with the right knowledge and skills to be able to contribute to make the digital world a safer place.